How is Fault Determined for Car Accident Claims

 for a Motor Vehicle Accident?

-A motor vehicle accident usually involves only one driver, but others may have multiple drivers.
-However the accident happened, at least one compulsory third-party insurance company is responsible for the insurance claim damages.
+A motor vehicle accident typically involves only one driver, but it may also involve multiple drivers.
+However the accident happened, at least one CTP insurance company is responsible for paying insurance claim damages.
 Consequently, the insurer will assign an investigator to decide who it believes is the at-fault driver.
 This process can involve

-• Considering traffic law violations like ignoring traffic lights or signs
+- Considering traffic violations like ignoring traffic lights or signs, or failing to take reasonable care

 When an insurer disputes a claim, a court might decide who is liable for damages.